vupham29/vupham29/README.md

 I also do some **open-source** projects.

-Now, I'm an "unemployed" developer.
+Now, I'm an **unemployed** developer.
 This is the time that I think I could look back on myself to find out which of the things I could do best and not.
 Try to learn something new about WebGL ✨, interactive projects that I have been dreaming of for a long time.